-This is a very difficult time for many of our BID levy payers.
+This continues to be a very difficult time for our BID levy member businesses.
 A range of business support measures and guidance has been made available to businesses and their employees.
 Please take a look below for information.
 Do get in touch with any concerns or questions and we will do our best to help.

 Back to Work Updates